gabrielhidasy/rss-graber/README.md

 It works only on feeds that provide magnet links

+Configuration is made in YAML

 # TODO

-* Make sources an external resorce (JSON?
-YAML?
-XML?)
 * Use docopt to make an usable program (with functions to add, edit and remove sources)
 * Migrate downloaded-list to a real DB or at least keep the list in memory
 * Fetch feeds in parallel (will need to work on logging first, or else race conditions)